 If the STCCLR bit in the STMC1 register is high then the counter will be cleared when a compare match occurs from Comparator A. However, here only the STMAF interrupt request flag will be generated even if the value of the CCRP bits is less than that of the CCRA registers.
 Therefore when STCCLR is high no STMPF interrupt request flag will be generated.
-In the Compare Match Output Mode, the CCRA can not be set to "0".
+In the Compare Match Output Mode, the CCRA cannot be set to "0".

-If the CCRA bits are all zero, the counter will overflow when its reaches its maximum 16-bit, FFFF Hex, value, however here the STMAF interrupt request flag will not be generated.
+If the CCRA bits are all zero, the counter will overflow when it reaches its maximum 10-bit, 3FF Hex, value, however here the STMAF interrupt request flag will not be generated.